 Many database management systems are applications allowing to work with them without knowing a database programming language.
 Examples of such applications are Microsoft Access and LibreOffice Base.
 Other DBMSs are suggesting a more serious level of professional knowledge.
 An example of such DBMS is MySQL.

+DBMSs are classified by a number of attributes: data models (relational, hierarchical, etc.), by the method of access.
+Today, relational databases are the most common.

+A relational database management system should allow to create data tables, queries, and make data changes, etc.

 Topic № 9.